What's a Tincture? - Duke's Materia Tonica

 - Alcohol tinctures are superior, since it easily extracts the main constituents and has the alcohol for quick delivery and absorption.

-- Glycerin tinctures are not as effective for extraction and delivery, but is the recommended way for individuals with a sensitive stomach to herbal remedies.
-Spray-dried extracts may be diluted in glycerin tinctures with greater success, see Dilution Tinctures below.
+- Glycerin tinctures are not as effective for extraction and delivery, but is the recommended way for individuals with a sensitive stomach to alcohol tinctures.
+Power extracts may be diluted in glycerin tinctures with greater success, see Dilution Tinctures below.

-- Apple cider vinegar tinctures are least effective and are used for specific botanicals for specific effects of recognized singular constituents as part of an herbal first aid kit, such as a digestive formula made with kitchen spices.
+- Apple cider vinegar tinctures are least effective and are used for specific botanicals for specific effects of recognized singular constituents as part of an herbal remedies, such as a digestive formula, known as bitters, made with kitchen spices and various roots..

 - Oil tinctures may be made with certain botanicals, such as St. John's Wort, that are lipid based which may be extracted and preserved into oils.